mpragliola/midicaptain-firmware/docs/CAPTURE.md

 The device will now capture any CC#30 and perform actions depending on the value.

+> The captured CC# are echoed in any case
+> via MIDI Thru.-

 ## Controlling Keys and Virtual keys

+Once capture CC# is specified, the device will listen for incoming values.

 The firmware **always addresses** 32 keys (0-15, hexadecimal 0x00-0x1F), no matter how many physical buttons are there on the device.